 The slider Size of adaptive area only becomes active when you set the adaptive threshold option under method above.
-With the adaptive threshold method, there is no global, fixed threshold value, but many local threshold values.
+With the adaptive threshold option under method, with the adaptive threshold value, but many local threshold values.
 Use the slider to determine the size of these local areas, each of which has its own threshold value.